Corphon/SceneIntruderMCP/docs/deployment.md

 - `/api/progress/:taskID`

 When proxying, make sure SSE responses are not buffered aggressively, otherwise comics/script progress updates may appear delayed.

+This also matters for Video Studio progress because:

+- `/api/progress/:taskID` carries timeline / clip / compose progress events
+- overview refresh and recovery UI rely on these long-task signals converging promptly

 When proxying, ensure: